AntoineSoetewey/AssociationExplorer/documentation/vignette.md

 ---

+## Example Dataset: European Social Survey (ESS)

+An illustrative example is included based on a subset of the **European Social Survey (ESS11)** dataset, filtered for Belgian respondents and curated for demonstration purposes.

+- Raw ESS data and codebook: [https://ess.sikt.no/en/](https://ess.sikt.no/en/)
+- Data curation script for the example dataset: [data folder](https://github.com/AntoineSoetewey/AssociationExplorer/tree/main/data)

+If you use the dataset used in the example, please cite the following:

+- European Social Survey European Research Infrastructure (ESS ERIC).
+(2024).
+ESS11 integrated file, edition 3.0 [Data set].
+Sikt - Norwegian Agency for Shared Services in Education and Research. https://doi.org/10.21338/ess11e03_0

+---

 ## Overview of the Workflow

 AssociationExplorer is structured into sequential tabs to guide users through a complete analysis pipeline: